relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/shipper.md

 # Overview

-For every Trace Data Source, except for [Microsoft Exchange Data Source](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#microsoft-exchange-data-source), it is required to set up and deploy additional software.
-In order to ship the data from on-premise network to Relativity you must deploy: Trace Data Shipper and additional data source provider (Veritas Merge1).
+In order to ship the data from on-premise network to Relativity you must deploy: Trace Data Shipper and additional data source provider (Veritas Merge1 OR/AND VerQu).
 You will also need to install additional hardware.

 # Trace Shipper Data Flow Overview